ZachWatkins/zachwatkins.github.io/presentations/user-story-mapping/index.md

 ---
 title: User Story Mapping
-description: Slides and other resources for "User Story Mapping" which I originally presented in 2023 at Texas A&M Transportation Institute to staff and researchers.
-The presentation adapts user story mapping for transportation service development and transportation research.
+description: This presentation is an adaptation of user story mapping for transportation service development and transportation research.
+Slides and other resources are available.
+I originally presented this to researchers and staff at Texas A&M Transportation Institute on Tuesday, August 22, 2023 from 12:30pm to 1:00pm CST during a meetup for Collaboration Station.
 ---

 <script setup>